NiklasPhabian/occur_cherrypy/README.md

 # OCCUR
-Occur is the OPeNDAP Citation Creator.
+OCCUR is the OPeNDAP Citation Creator.
 It acts as a proxy server, put in between an arbitray OPeNDAP data source and a client requesting data.
-Except for citations requests, OCCUR forwards any request from the client to the OPeNDAP data source and passes the response of the data source on to the client.
+Except for citations requests, OCCUR forwards any request from the client to the OPeNDAP data source and passes the response of the OPeNDAP data source on to the client.
-OCCUR will repsond to the citation request by generating a citation from the DAS (which it requests from the OPeNDAP data source), the subsetting / selection parameters and the time of access.
+OCCUR will repsond to the citation request by generating a citation from the data attribute structure (DAS), which it requests from the OPeNDAP data source, the subsetting / selection parameters, and the time of access.
 A citation request is invoked by appending ".citation" to the url of the data source.

 ## Requirements
-The application requires following python packages:
+OCCUR requires following python packages:

 * cherrypy
 * requests